The Broken Windows Theory Applies to Technical Debt: Method

 \subsubsection{Dependent Variables}

 The dependent variables represent what outcomes could be affected by the variation of the independent variable.
 We used various measures of the amount of TD added to the system by the subject.
+These particular measures were chosen as they were easily measurable and likely to appear in the limited context of the experiment tasks.

-\textbf{Logic reuse} measured if the existing logic, validation and constructor, had been duplicated or reused while completing the task.
-For the purpose of this measure any type of reuse qualified.
+\textbf{Logic reuse} measured if the existing logic, validation logic and constructor, had been duplicated or reused while completing the task.
+For the purpose of this measure, any type of reuse qualified.

-\textbf{Variable naming} recorded how many of the old, new and copied variable names that fulfilled the following requirements, inspired by the guidelines proposed by Butler et. al.~\cite{Butler2009RelatingStudy}:
+\textbf{Variable naming} recorded how many of the old, new, and copied variable names that fulfilled the following requirements, inspired by the guidelines proposed by \cite{Butler2009RelatingStudy}:

 \begin{itemize} \item It should consist of one, or multiple, full words. \item Its name should have some connection to its use and\slash or the concept it represents. \item It should follow the format of some widely used naming conventions.
 While camel case is generally the standard for \textsf{Java}, we do not specify a standard and thus choose to generously also accept names that consistently follow other conventions such as snake case or pascal case. \item If it is used for iterating (where, e.g., \texttt{i,j} are commonly chosen names), or the variable represents something unknown (such as in the case of \texttt{equals()}) anything gets a pass. \end{itemize}